laoyigrace/subject/doc/source/cache.rst

   (Default:``1 day``)

-The following values are the ones that are specific to the ``glance-cache.conf`` and are only required for the prefetcher to run correctly.
+The following values are the ones that are specific to the ``subject-cache.conf`` and are only required for the prefetcher to run correctly.

 - ``admin_user`` The username for an admin account, this is so it can